 24.4.6.4 Solutions to Maintain the Feasibility of Long Term CRRs

 The CAISO is obligated to ensure the continuing feasibility of Long Term CRRs that are allocated by the CAISO over the length of their terms.
-In furtherance of this requirement the CAISO shall, as part of its annual Transmission Planning Process cycle, test and evaluate the simultaneous feasibility of allocated Long Term CRRs, including, but not limited to, when acting on the following types of projects: (a) planned or proposed transmission solutions; (b) Generating Unit or transmission retirements; (c) Generating Unit interconnections; and (d) the interconnection of new Load.
+In furtherance of this requirement the CAISO shall, as part of its biennial Transmission Planning Process cycle, test and evaluate the simultaneous feasibility of allocated Long Term CRRs, including, but not limited to, when acting on the following types of projects: (a) planned or proposed transmission solutions; (b) Generating Unit or transmission retirements; (c) Generating Unit interconnections; and (d) the interconnection of new Load.
 Pursuant to such evaluations, the CAISO shall identify the need for any transmission solutions required to ensure the continuing feasibility of allocated Long Term CRRs over the length of their terms and shall publish a Congestion Data Summary along with the results of the CAISO technical studies.
 In assessing the need for transmission solutions to maintain the feasibility of allocated Long Term CRRs, the CAISO, in coordination with the Participating TOs and other Market Participants, shall consider lower cost alternatives to the construction of transmission solutions, such as acceleration or expansion of existing transmission solutions; Demand-side management; Remedial Action Schemes; constrained-on Generation; interruptible Loads; reactive support; or in cases where the infeasible Long Term CRRs involve a small magnitude of megawatts, ensuring against the risk of any potential revenue shortfall using the CRR Balancing Account and uplift mechanism described in Section 11.2.4.
 As part of the CAISO’s Transmission Planning Process, the Participating TOs and Market Participants shall provide the necessary assistance and information to the CAISO to allow it to assess and identify transmission solutions that may be necessary under Section 24.4.6.4.
 The CAISO will determine the solution that meets the identified need to maintain the feasibility of long-term CRRs in the more efficient or cost effective manner.

 24.4.6.5 LGIP Network Upgrades

-Beginning with the 2011/2012 planning cycle, Network Upgrades originally identified during the Phase II Interconnection Study or Interconnection Facilities Study Process of the Large Generation Interconnection Process as set forth in Section 7 of Appendix Y that are not already included in a signed LGIA may be assessed as part of the comprehensive Transmission Plan if these Network Upgrades satisfy the following criteria:
+Network Upgrades originally identified during the Phase II Interconnection Study or Interconnection Facilities Study Process of the Large Generation Interconnection Process as set forth in Section 7 of Appendix Y that are not already included in a signed LGIA may be assessed as Interconnection-Related Transmission Facilities as part of the comprehensive Transmission Plan if these Network Upgrades satisfy the following criteria:

-(a) The Network Upgrades consist of new transmission lines 200 kV or above, and have capital costs of $100 million or greater;
+(a) The Network Upgrades consist of interconnection-related network upgrade(s) with a voltage of 200 kV or above, and have capital costs of $30 million or greater;

-(b) The Network Upgrade is a new 500 kV substation that has capital costs of $100 million or greater; or

-(c) The Network Upgrades have a capital cost of $200 million or more.
+(b) The CAISO has identified interconnection-related network upgrade(s) in Interconnection Studies in at least two interconnection queue cycles;

+The interconnection request(s) driving the need for the network upgrade(s) in two or more cycles has been withdrawn and no more than five calendar years have passed between the date of an earlier interconnection request withdrawal and the date of a later interconnection request withdrawal;

+The CAISO has not identified an interconnection-related network upgrade to address the relevant interconnection-related transmission need in an executed GIA or GIA that the Interconnection Customer requested be filed unexecuted;

+The Interconnection Request withdrawals associated with the repeatedly identified interconnection-related transmission need occurred no earlier than seven calendar years prior to the commencement date of the regional transmission planning and cost allocation cycle.
+[The initial evaluation will occur in the first Order No. 1000 regional transmission planning and cost allocation cycle to occur after the effective date of the tariff revisions implementing this reform].

+.